Pidu2/project2-dkm/JOURNAL.md

   * send pdf to them
   * fazit should contain "what's missing now?"
   * for criteria catalogue: the process must be exectuable from start to end (having key, losing phone, getting key back) -> "showcase"
-* more work on questions (open source ssi apps...)
+* more work on questions
+  * open source SSI app
+  * open source p2p
+  * dark crystal -> how is it done there?
+  * argent